Cubie87/Pandora/README.md

 A custom discord bot :D

  - Originally written to roll dice.
- - Eventually expanded to be able to cache and play youtube audio (using yt-dlp)
+ - Expanded to be able to cache and play YouTube audio (using yt-dlp)
+ - Can grab video's audio for on the go listening (eg, on the bus), allowing for phone to be locked
+    - This bypasses YouTube's paid feature where you can turn your screen off and still listen
+ - Can give brief details on CtfTime event details
- - Added chatGPT interface (chat-davinci-003 model)
+ - Has a ChatGPT interface (chat-davinci-003 model)

 ## Usage